SrinivasNampalli/robot-motor-pdm-fusion/ieee-research-paper.md

 # Multi-Sensor Fusion for Predictive Maintenance of Industrial Robot Motors Using Machine Learning

 **Abstract—** This paper presents a comprehensive predictive maintenance system for industrial robot motors utilizing multi-sensor fusion and machine learning techniques.
 The proposed system analyzes 84,942 real-time sensor measurements from six motors across eight test sessions, integrating temperature, voltage, and position data to detect operational anomalies.
 We implement and compare three machine learning approaches: Random Forest (RF), XGBoost, and Long Short-Term Memory (LSTM) networks.
 Using proper session-based data splitting to prevent leakage, RF achieves an AUC score of 0.871 with corresponding precision-recall AUC of 0.824 and F1-score of 0.813.
 The system processes a dataset with 26.12% anomaly prevalence (IQR-rule labels), with position sensors providing the strongest predictive signal.
 Our feature engineering pipeline incorporates rolling statistics and temporal patterns, improving prediction accuracy by 15% over baseline models.
 The developed web API enables real-time deployment with 42ms single-prediction latency, making it suitable for industrial IoT applications.
+To reduce downtime in practice, we embed the models inside a fault detection, isolation, and recovery (FDIR) loop featuring structured error codes, lightweight residual monitors, rapid isolation tests, and a recovery state machine that escalates from retries to safe stops.
 Experimental results could reduce unplanned downtime by 30–45% under typical PdM adoption scenarios (assumptions detailed in §V-D).
 This work contributes to the field by providing a scalable, production-ready framework for multi-sensor anomaly detection in robotic systems.

-**Index Terms—** Predictive maintenance, machine learning, multi-sensor fusion, anomaly detection, industrial IoT, robot motors, Random Forest, XGBoost, LSTM
+**Index Terms—** Predictive maintenance, machine learning, multi-sensor fusion, anomaly detection, industrial IoT, robot motors, Random Forest, XGBoost, LSTM, fault detection and isolation

 ## I. INTRODUCTION